Chapter 12: Travels and Trials

 Mylo sat up, brushing the dirt from his hair.
 What had gotten into him?
 Had he fainted?
 Usually, he had a better sense of self-preservation.
 Fear had immobilized him.

-Junia grabbed Pierre by his collar.
+Silver Paladin grabbed Masked Bandit by his collar.
 “When I tell you to be quiet, you will be silent.
 When I tell you to back up slowly, you will move as if you were a sloth.
 Do you understand?”

 “How did you possibly just kill a monster that eats from the tops of the trees with a spear?”
 Mylo did not see a strength stone around her neck nor a speed stone.